kcajheish/operating-system-note/persistence.md

         - why?
             - Inode map is spread across memory.
 Need a way to find latest inode map for a given inode number.
         - map inode number to address of inode map
+            - this can be cached in memory to speed up read
         - content is updated for every 30 seconds
             - write performance is amortized